 My hands quickly grabbed the shoulder harness and buckled myself in.

-He keys up the IC, “We’re gunna hit a bit of turbulence, so’s best be seated.”
+BowWow grabs at the mike and keys up the IC, “We’re gunna hit a bit of turbulence, so’s all best be seated.”

 His hands fly around the controls, grabbing the forward thrust reverse and engaged it just a wee bit too much.

 The whole of 'Jack' is shuddering and bouncing and groaning like the metal is wanting to twist apart as she sheds velocity.